james-fulton/ECE373-Project/README.md

 4) Current game still in development, expect a fair amount of bugs/glitches.
 New features will be implemented along the way.

 5) To play, import the java project/source folder into a Java compiler.
-Will create a jar executable in a future update.
+Will create a jar executable in a future update and/or git command line installers for fun.

 6) I have noticed that Java Development Kits within Linux seem to be picky about audio file formats (this includes older Linux JDKs).
    Windows XP -> 10 & MacOS seem to have no issues interestingly.